NamiraMujawar/Font_Rec_TEXT_CF_Using_CNN/README.md

   * Text-based image classification enables text-based search and retrieval functionalities, allowing users to find images based on textual descriptions or keywords.

 Font recognition is a technology that has revolutionized the way we interact with text in images, opening up new possibilities in digitization, design, security, and content management.

+# **Conclusion:**

+In conclusion, the Convolutional Neural Network (CNN) model developed for text image classification has shown promising results.
+With a test accuracy of 85.56% and a highest achieved test accuracy of 99.57%, the model demonstrates its effectiveness in accurately classifying text images.
+The high train accuracy of 99.24% indicates that the model has learned the features of the dataset well and can generalize to new data.
+Additionally, the successful prediction for an image from the 'Calvin' class further validates the model's ability to make accurate predictions.

+Overall, this CNN model serves as a strong foundation for text image classification tasks, showcasing its potential for various applications requiring accurate classification of text within images.
+Further optimizations and enhancements could potentially improve the model's performance even further, making it a valuable tool in the field of image classification.